-(At first glance it may seem strange, and indeed impossible, that going from High to Low air flowrate could increase the crude fibre content of all three fractions!
+(At first glance it may seem strange, and indeed impossible, that going from high to low air flowrate could increase the crude fibre content of all three fractions.
 However, this is indeed possible and is not a result of experimental or computational error.
 It is an example of the Will Rogers phenomenon, after the Oklahoma comedian who joked that Oklahomans who move to California raise the average IQ of both states.
-From Figure 7.7, going from High to Low air flowrate increases the Heavy and Medium fractions and reduces the Light fraction - in other words, material previously separated as Light now falls into the Medium fraction, and material previously contributing to Medium now contributes to the Heavy fraction.
-The Light material in general has the highest fibre content.
-Moving from a High to a Low flowrate means that only the Very Light material (which has an even higher fibre content) is now lifted into the Light fraction, increasing its average fibre content.
-Meanwhile, the Somewhat Light material with a somewhat high fibre content moves to the Medium fraction with its moderate fibre content, thus increasing the average fibre content of this fraction.
-This is enhanced by some lower fibre material moving out of the Medium fraction and into the very-low-fibre Heavy fraction, also serving to increase the average fibre content of both fractions.)
+From Figure 7.7, going from high to low air flowrate increases the heavy and medium fractions and reduces the light fraction - in other words, material previously separated as light now falls into the medium fraction, and material previously contributing to medium now contributes to the heavy fraction.
+The light material in general has the highest fibre content.
+Moving from a high to a low flowrate means that only the very light material (which has an even higher fibre content) is now lifted into the light fraction, increasing its average fibre content.
+Meanwhile, the somewhat light material with a somewhat high fibre content moves to the medium fraction with its moderate fibre content, thus increasing the average fibre content of this fraction.
+This is enhanced by some lower fibre material moving out of the medium fraction and into the very-low-fibre heavy fraction, also serving to increase the average fibre content of both fractions.

 The results indicate that smaller and lighter particles contain more fibre, and larger and heavier particles contain more protein.
-Bran (or even residual husk) material from the wheat is higher in fibre and likely to form light, flat, low density particles that would be easily lifted by elutriation, so it makes sense that the Light material was high in fibre.
-Figure 33 shows SEM micrographs of Light and Heavy particles, illustrating the more globular and agglomerated nature of the Heavy particles, comprising distinct components "glued" together, while the Light particle is a single large flat piece of probably bran tissue, which would clearly be more conducive to being lifted in an air flow than the Heavy particle.
+Bran (or even residual husk) material from the wheat is higher in fibre and likely to form light, flat, low density particles that would be easily lifted by elutriation, so it makes sense that the light material was high in fibre.
+Figure 33 shows scanning electromicroscope (SEM) micrographs of light and heavy particles, illustrating the more globular and agglomerated nature of the heavy particles, comprising distinct components "glued" together, while the light particle is a single large flat piece of probably bran tissue, which would clearly be more conducive to being lifted in an air flow than the heavy particle.

-Figure 33 SEM micrographs of examples of Light and Heavy particles.
+Figure 33.
+SEM micrographs of examples of light and heavy particles.

 The differences in protein and fibre content achieved by fractionation in the current work are relatively small and too small to be of commercial relevance, but the principle is established that dry fractionation can produce streams varying in composition.
 Optimisation of the dry fractionation could yield even more compositionally distinctive streams.
 Even then, the value of DDGS is mostly in its protein content; on the face of it, producing a protein-rich DDGS stream of higher value is at the expense of a protein-depleted stream of lower value, resulting in no net benefit - a zero-sum game.
-However, at a more abstract level, fractionation is in general the basis for process integration and adding value; the potential of fractionation is in what other benefits it can yield in an integrated biorefinery.
+However, at a more abstract level, fractionation is in general the basis for process integrated biorefinery.
 The previous section was about arabinoxylan extraction; it is conceivable that a very high fibre fraction produced from fractionation and containing minimal protein could be a suitable stream for arabinoxylan extraction, such that in the overall context of the integrated biorefinery, the fractionation allows a more targeted approach to processing that is more effective and economic.